Steve132/sal/README.md

-# sod
+# sal
-Standard Simple Modern Cryptography User Facing Primitives
+Standard Simple Modern Cryptography Library
+-User Facing Primitives Library and Binary

 In an attempt to make cryptography simple to get right, a series of small, simple libraries have been created.

-#hala

 libnacl
 libsodium